Getting Licensed!

 Where & when can I take a license test?

 For the official published list of dates and times and locations, visit the ARRL’s exam session search tool at: http://www.arrl.org/find-an-amateur-radio-license-exam-session and enter your zip code.
+There is also a schedule posted to hamstudy.org that can be found here.

 Do I need to learn Morse Code?